-In the second quarter, fair value items showed an overall performance of EUR 3 million.
+Fair value items In the second quarter, fair value items showed an overall performance of EUR 3 million.

 Overperformance in the Netherlands was the result mainly of gains in the fair value of guarantees and related hedges, partly offset by lower residential real estate values.
 In the Americas, underperformance was due primarily to a decline in results from credit derivatives and variable annuity guaranteed minimum withdrawal benefits products, which offset gains from the company’s macro equity hedge.

 Aegon has decided to set its short term equity market return assumption in determining estimated gross profits on variable life and variable annuity products in the Americas at 9% for the second quarter, reflecting the continued volatility experienced in equity markets and the use of macro equity hedges.
 This decision resulted in an additional charge of EUR 144 million, which has been included in fair value items, partly offsetting gains from the company’s macro equity hedge.